CristianCamposCR/SDA-VALIDATIONS/README.md

 - `General form`: It is a simple form with some validations using the Vuelidate library with diverse fields.
     - This form has consume a backend to validate the fields and assuring the data is correct.
-- `Field text`: It is a simple text field with some validations.
+- `Field text`: It has some validations like required, min and max length.
-- `Field email`: It is a simple email field with some validations.
+- `Field email`: It has some validations like required and email format.
-- `Field password`: It is a simple password field with some validations.
+- `Field password`: It has some validations like required, min and max length, confirm password and password strength.
-- `Field number`: It is a simple number field with some validations.
+- `Field number`: It has some validations like required, numbers only, number integer and number decimal.
-- `Field date`: It is a simple date field with some validations.
+- `Field date`: It  has some validation, like required and date format, the date min and max.
-- `Field multiselect`: It is a simple multi-select field with some validations.
+- `Field multiselect`: It has some validations like required and only two options selected.
-- `Field file`: It is a simple file field with some validations.
+- `Field file`: It has some validations like required and only image files, dimensions and size.

 ### 📕 How was the implementation in the frontend?